celador/tesorio-take-home/notes.md

 12:20 I'm realizing that I should probably use CSS Grid instead of flexbox for the posts/links.
 Going to take a break to think about it.

 12:25 I'm going to forge ahead with flexbox, assuming this probably isn't ideal, but we're 2 1/2 hours into a 3-4 hour task and I'm not half way done.

+1:00 Still doing CSS to get font size, padding, etc.. to look right

+1:30 Start work on a Thumbnail component that provides fallbacks for self, default, or nsfw thumbnails, along with the